 My Name is Dorcus Econi.
 I am 16 years old and currently attending S.2 class at Aria secondary school in Arua district.
-I am a treasurer of Girls education club at my school.
-I have six (6) sisters and I am the 7 th born and the youngest.
-I started facing many challenges when my father separated with my mother claiming that she gives birth to only girls.
+I am a treasurer of the Girls education club at my school.
+I have six (6) sisters and I am the 7th born and the youngest.
+I started facing many challenges when my father separated from my mother claiming that she gives birth to only girls.
 My parents separated when in 2011 when I was only 9 years old in P3.
-Later my father followed us to our grandmother’s place where my mother had ran for rescue and among the 7 girls he picked me up claiming that he wants to support me to continue with education little did I know that he had his other intentions.
+Later my father followed us to our grandmother’s place where my mother had run for rescue and among the 7 girls he picked me up claiming that he wants to support me to continue with education little did I know that he had his other intentions.

 My father picked me from my mother and took me to his place in staff quarters at Golden treasure school where he was working as a security guard/ watch man.
 I was enrolled in school in p.3, however, in 2014 when my father changed faith to become a Muslim, he forced me to change to Muslim religion if I wanted to continue with my education and attempted to defile me as well.
 He threatened if I tried to report or tell anyone about his sexual attempts.
 He attempted to rape me but I managed to run away from his house to the director’s home which was also located within the school.
 He followed me to the director’s home with determination to defile me but I managed to escape and spent a night in Arua hospital and the following morning I went to Arua police to report.
 My father was then arrested with help of the school director and police officer.
 He lost his job and since then, he has rejected me and swore never to take care of me.